zhangabner/pyspark-debug-test/README.md

  |   |-- | -- employees/
  |   |-- | -- employees_report/
  |   |-- test_etl_job.py

  |   build_dependencies.sh
  |   packages.zip
  |   Pipfile
  |   Pipfile.lock
 ```
+java8
+python3.6
+spark2.4.5

+debug

+peotry

 The main Python module containing the ETL job (which will be sent to the Spark cluster), is `jobs/etl_job.py`.
 Any external configuration parameters required by `etl_job.py` are stored in JSON format in `configs/etl_config.json`.
 Additional modules that support this job can be kept in the `dependencies` folder (more on this later).
-In the project's root we include `build_dependencies.sh`, which is a bash script for building these dependencies into a zip-file to be sent to the cluster (`packages.zip`).
 Unit test modules are kept in the `tests` folder and small chunks of representative input and output data, to be used with the tests, are kept in `tests/test_data` folder.
+poetry install
+peotry run pytest

 ## Structure of an ETL Job